Multiplayer Bandit Learning, from Competition to Cooperation: Our Results

 Then for every discount factor $\beta > 1/2$, there is a Nash equilibrium in which Bob visits both arms infinitely often. \end{example}

 Let $k \in \mathbb{N}$.
 Bob's strategy $S_B$ is to play left in rounds $0, k, 2k, 3k, \ldots$, and right in the remaining rounds.
 Alice's strategy $S_A$ is to play right if Bob follows the trajectory above; if Bob ever deviates from $S_B$, then Alice switches to playing left forever.
+In Section~\ref{subsec:oscillations_nash} we show that if $k$ is large enough, then this is indeed a Nash equilibrium.
 The strategies are depicted in Figure~\ref{fig:oscillating_cooperating}.
-See section \ref{subsec:oscillations_nash} for a proof that if $k$ is large enough, then this is indeed a Nash equilibrium.

-Note this Nash equilibrium is not Pareto optimal: both players could improve their utility by a joint deviation to always playing right.
-This Nash equilibrium is also not subgame perfect because it involves a non-credible threat by Alice (of playing left forever after any deviation by Bob).
+Note this Nash equilibrium is not Pareto optimal: both players could improve by a joint deviation to always playing right.
+This Nash equilibrium is also not subgame perfect since it has a non-credible threat by Alice (of playing left forever after any deviation by Bob).